-TL;DR: it detects all data race conditions when they occur.
+TL;DR: it detects the data race conditions when they occur.

 The Data Race Detector is a grand, invaluable feature of the go tooling.
 Today I want to clarify its investigation power.

 A data race occurs when two goroutines access the same variable concurrently and at least one of the accesses is a write.

 It is possible to write incorrectly synchronized code and compile it.
 The compiler regards it as valid and doesn’t emit any warnings or errors for data race bugs.

 However, these bugs are real and lead to undefined behavior, which can be a crash, or a silent incorrect behavior, or the silent correct behavior “by chance”.
 Here are a few examples.

 It is fundamental to understand that a race condition is a property of a particular execution, and a synchronization bug is a property of the program.

 A race condition is always caused by a bug, but a bug may remain silent (not triggering any race condition) for many executions.